robinmordasiewicz/property/solution-briefs/index.rst

    white-papers/index.rst
    solution-briefs/index.rst
    campaigns/index.rst
-   events/index.rst

-This is the F5 family
+This is the solution briefs